showdoi/raspi-noaa-ham/docs/twitter_push.md

 In `config/settings.yml`, setting `enable_twitter_push: true` will enable pushing all captured, processed images to a Twitter feed.
 See below headings for the sequence of steps required to enable this functionality.

-## Enable Twitter Push for raspberry-noaa-v2
+## Enable Twitter Push for rspi-noaa-ham

 First, update your `config/settings.yml` file to set `enable_twitter_push: true`.